gardener/gardener-extension-provider-azure/docs/proposals/datadisk-image-restore.md

 An optional `resourceGroup` can be specified if the image is associated with a non-default Azure resource group.

-The [MCM Azure Provider](https://github.com/gardener/machine-controller-manager-provider-azure) will ensure that the data disk is created with the _image reference_ set to the provided `imgName`.
+The [MCM Azure Provider](https://github.com/gardener/machine-controller-manager-provider-azure) will ensure that the data disk is created with the _image reference_ set to the provided `imgRef`.
 See [az disk create](https://learn.microsoft.com/en-us/cli/azure/disk?view=azure-cli-latest#az-disk-create).
 The mechanics of this is left to MCM Azure provider.